-The need to reduce the number of people on campus (density) to meet physical distancing requirements will continue for some time.
-Increasing on-site staffing will be tightly controlled and coordinated to mitigate potential risks for employees, as well as the communities we serve.
+The need to restrict the number of people on campus (density) to meet physical distancing requirements is expected to continue through at least mid-2021, even after vaccines become more widely available.
+As restrictions are lifted by our public health authorities, the process of increasing on-site staffing will continue to be controlled and coordinated to mitigate potential risks for employees, as well as the communities we serve.
 Employees who can continue to work remotely should continue to do so until restrictions are eased for larger gatherings consistent with public health directives.
 No unit or department should increase staffing levels beyond current needs without approval from your respective Dean or Vice Chancellor.
 Once decisions to expand on-site staffing in certain areas have been made, employees should follow the policies and protocols detailed in this guide for returning to work on campus.

-In order to determine whether an employee can be instructed to return to campus to work, managers should use the Decision Tree and Guidelines to guide their decision-making.
+In order to determine whether an employee can be required or allowed to return to campus to work, managers should use the Decision Tree and Guidelines to guide their decision-making.